Mary Jane Watson (2002 film series character): Reception and legacy

-Kirsten Dunst's portrayal of Mary Jane Watson in the Spider-Man films was generally well-received, as she was nominated for several awards for her performance, winning four, including the Empire Award for Best Actress in 2003.
+Kirsten Dunst was nominated for several awards for her performance, winning four, including the Empire Award for Best Actress in 2003.
 Owen Gleiberman of Entertainment Weekly remarked on Dunst's ability to "lend even the smallest line a tickle of flirtatious music".
 In the Los Angeles Times review, critic Kenneth Turan noted that Dunst and Maguire made a real connection on screen, concluding that their relationship "involved audiences to an extent rarely seen in films".

-However, elements of her character were met with a mixed response.
-In his review of Spider-Man 3, Ryan Gilbey of the NewStatesman was critical of Dunst's character: "the film-makers couldn't come up with much for Mary Jane to do other than scream a lot".
+However, in his review of Spider-Man 3, Ryan Gilbey of the NewStatesman was critical of Dunst's character: "the film-makers couldn't come up with much for Mary Jane to do other than scream a lot".
 Allie Gemmill of Bustle wrote in 2017 that the films portray Mary Jane as a constant damsel in distress and gave the illusion that she was defined primarily through the men in her life.
+Miquel Navas criticized her as a damsel in distress but praised how she had become iconic.

 Conversely, Adadora Asidianya wrote that Mary Jane provides a voice of reason for Peter, whether as a friend or a love interest.
+Medium.com writer Coffee House wrote positively of Mary Jane, calling her "magnificent.
+A modern take on the classic character without diverging too far from the original canon.
+Not a pushover, not a stubborn ass.
+A strong willed yet caring, beautiful yet intelligent...young woman, with a character arc of her own, independent of our male protagonist."
+David Miller of Screen Rant called her the best of Spider-Man's love interests, praising her character development and feeling she was accurate to her comic book counterpart, not minding her being written as a damsel in distress.

 Spider-Man and Mary Jane's "upside-down kiss" in Spider-Man is now regarded as one of the most iconic moments in film history.
 Entertainment Weekly put "the kiss in Spider-Man" on its end-of-the-decade "best-of" list, saying: "There's a fine line between romantic and corny.
 And the rain-soaked smooch between Spider-Man and Mary Jane from 2002 tap-dances right on that line.
 The reason it works?
 Even if she suspects he's Peter Parker, she doesn't try to find out.
 And that's sexy."